Distributed Visual-Inertial Cooperative Localization: Introduction

-In this paper, building upon our recent work~\cite{Zhu2021ICRA}, we propose a fully distributed multi-robot visual-inertial CL estimator by delicately exploiting information contained in both temporal environmental landmarks and loop-closures across robots and time.
-Specifically, we extend the CI-based cooperative-VIO estimator developed in~\cite{Zhu2021ICRA} to include both temporal SLAM features and incorporate loop-closure constraints to historical states of other robots, thus limiting the current robot's localization drift essentially using {\em asynchronous} common views seen from other robots' historical poses.
+In this paper, building upon our recent work~\cite{Zhu2021ICRA}, we propose a fully distributed multi-robot visual-inertial CL estimator by delicately exploiting information contained in both {environmental SLAM landmarks} and loop-closures across robots and time.
+Specifically, we extend our prior CI-based cooperative visual-inertial odometry (VIO) system~\cite{Zhu2021ICRA} to include both {SLAM features} and incorporate loop-closure constraints to historical states of other robots, thus limiting the current robot's localization drift essentially using {\em asynchronous} common views seen from other robots' historical poses.
 As a result, the proposed distributed CL estimator does {\em not} require {\em simultaneous} viewing of the same location due to leveraging of historical common features (e.g., a robot can gain information if another robot had previously explored the same location), while significantly improving the localization performance thanks to such common multi-robot measurement information.
-In summary, the main contributions of this work are the following: \begin{itemize} \item We develop a fully distributed CI-based visual-inertial CL estimation algorithm, which allows for accurate, efficient and consistent estimation of all robot states. \item We propose two different temporal SLAM feature measurement models that allow for cooperative estimation of common long-lived environmental features, and validate their relative accuracy and computational complexity through a series of simulations. \item We introduce a computationally efficient method for long-term loop-closure to reduce estimator drift, which enables multi-robot constraints between historical poses and features, allowing for robots to gain additional constraints even in the case when other robots are not actively in the same location. \item We thoroughly validate the proposed approach in Monte Carlo simulations and real world experiments by comparing to centralized CL algorithms. \end{itemize}
+In summary, the main contributions of this work are the following: \begin{itemize} \item We develop a fully distributed CI-based visual-inertial CL estimation algorithm, which allows for accurate, efficient and consistent estimation of all robot states. \item We propose two different {SLAM feature} measurement models that allow for cooperative estimation of common long-lived environmental features, and validate their relative accuracy and computational complexity through a series of simulations. \item We introduce a computationally efficient method for long-term loop-closure to reduce localization drift, which enables multi-robot constraints between historical poses and features, allowing for robots to gain additional constraints even in the case when other robots are not actively in the same location. \item We thoroughly validate the proposed approach in Monte Carlo simulations and real world experiments by comparing to centralized CL algorithms. \end{itemize}